kube-vip/kube-vip/testing/e2e/README.md

 * Attempts to connect to the control plane using the VIP
     * The new leader will need send ndp advertisements before this can succeed within a timeout

+Fault recovery helpers are idempotent so they can be registered with `DeferCleanup` before a fault is injected.
+This ensures partial setup failures still reconnect nodes, remove API-server firewall rules, and restore static-pod manifests.

 ## Prometheus metrics helpers

 The E2E build also provides helpers for checking the metrics endpoint from